mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

 ```

-The device will attempt to boot, fail and then roll back to booting from the previously working partition.
+The device will attempt to boot; however, it will fail and trigger a rollback to booting from the previously working partition.
 The bootloader will automatically conclude the transition state in that case:

 ``` bash